thedevdojo/wave/wave/docs/features/admin.md

 # Admin

-Wave has been built using the Voyager Admin, which is an all-in-one admin interface for any Laravel application.
+Wave has been built using the Voyager Admin, which is an all-in-one admin interface for Laravel.
 This means that you can leverage all the powers of Wave with the power of Voyager as well.

-> {primary} If you have not had a chance to check out the documentation be sure to head over to https://voyager-docs.devdojo.com to learn more.
+> If you have not had a chance to check out the documentation be sure to head over to <a href="https://voyager-docs.devdojo.com" target="_blank">voyager-docs.devdojo.com</a> to learn more.

 - [The Admin Interface](#admin-interface)
 - [Admin Dashboard Sections](#admin-dashboard-sections)